By: Sean Chalaki

 Share This Post

 Under Texas law, you have the right to repair your car at the body shop of your choice.
-The question of who will be paying for my car damage depends on how fast you want your vehicle repaired.
+The question of who is paying for my car damage after an accident depends on how fast you want your vehicle repaired.
 And if the at-fault party has accepted liability.